rfdickerson/cs241-data-structures/final/README.md

 + For each integer in the input,
 + Append the character value found in the decodeTable

 I was able to achieve roughly 15% compression ratio using the LZW algorithm for this text.
+Assume spaces and other white space as well as all punctuation are symbols like any other letter.

 Signal Processing
 ----------------------